-Go to Search Performance > Search Results, check Impressions.
+Go to Search Performance > Search Results, and check Impressions.
 Search Console shows the average position for each of the keywords you rank for and how many impressions and clicks you get from them.
 You can see what your audience is searching for by pages, countries, and devices.
-The tool allows filtering up to 1000 keywords, but it makes sense to focus your effort more around those phrases that can potentially rank higher — check top 20 positions.
+The tool allows filtering up to 1000 keywords, but it makes sense to focus your effort more around those phrases that can potentially rank higher — check the top 20 positions.

 It requires a bit of research into the competitive environment to estimate what to consider a sufficient amount of traffic.
-For instance, in a vast area like touristic services, keywords may have 10K — 100K searches a month, while in some field-specific niche like parachuting gear, search volumes are by far lower.
+For instance, in a vast area like touristic services, keywords may have 10K — 100K searches a month, while in some field-specific niches like parachuting gear, search volumes are by far lower.

 Google Trends provides an overview of how a topic performs over a selected time period and thus lets you see which queries are seasonal.
 You can check out what is trending now, interest scores by locations and by different web search channels; you can inspect and compare terms, and analyze what related topics and queries have formed a certain trend.

 Besides Google, other search engines are not to be overlooked.
 According to Global Statcount, Bing and Yahoo occupy 10 percent of the US search engine market.
-So, pay attention to Bing Webmaster which has its own strong features for analyzing search volumes.
+So, pay attention to Bing Webmaster, which has its own strong features for analyzing search volumes.

-Rank Tracker is truly a beast of a tool.
+Rank Tracker is truly a beast of a keyword tool.
 Nine different SEO keyword research methods, over twenty keyword research tools, plenty of metrics, sorting and filtering options, and position tracking — all in one place.
 And it's got both Google Search Console and Keyword Planner integrations.

 Depending on the keyword research method, you can use either seed keywords or competitor websites to generate new keyword ideas.
 Each researched entry is accompanied by a set of SEO metrics: search volume, competition, difficulty, and CPC information, among others.
 The workspace is customizable, you are free to add and remove the criteria for your convenience.